PauloHenriqueSousa2020/frontend-exercise/README.md

 # Install the project dependencies:
 yarn install or npm install

+# To run the project:
+yarn dev or npm run dev

 # To run the unit tests after installing the project dependencies:
 yarn test or yarn test:coverage